tuxtor/the-j/src/jbake/content/blog/2017/2017-09-04-Java-Cloud-Day-México-2017.md

 Celebrated in conjunction with the 40th anniversary of the computer science program in the mythical [Universidad Nacional Autonoma de México (UNAM)](http://computacion.ingenieria.unam.mx/), **the event was a huge success**.

-With talks from Java Champions, Oracle Developer Champions, ACE Directors, JUG Leaders, Oracle Technology Network and "Javatars", this is the biggest IT Spanish-speaking event I've ever attended, **raising the bar for all of us in our next events.**
+With talks from Java Champions, Oracle Developer Champions, Oracle ACE, JUG Leaders, Oracle Technology Network and "Javatars", this is the biggest IT Spanish-speaking event I've ever attended, **raising the bar for all of us in our next events.**

 Kudos, bitcoins, stamina, japanese ki and whatever is valuable for all participants and speakers.
 Events like these are my favorite since (and taking a famous phrase from DevNexus) this was an **event from developers, by developers for developers**.